Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/identity-access-management-s3.md

   - metadata
   - subresources
     - Access control list
-    - torren
+    - torrent
 - from 0 bytes to 5 TB
 - Unlimited storages
 - Files are stored in bucket
   - "folder"
-- Universal namescape
+- Universal namespace
   - Must be unique globally
   - creates a web address
 - uploading files respond with http code
-  - 200 if succesful
+  - 200 if successful

 ### Data Consistency model for s3